tmciver/sink-to-pipe-scalafix/README.md

 # FS2 Sink-to-Pipe Scalafix

+Note: you do not need to clone this repository in order to apply the scalafix!

 ## Before Running the Fix

 Add the Scalafix plugin by adding the following line to your